jdc-cunningham/time-till-freedom/DEVLOG.md

 Anyway yeah I'm just f'd because my bills and minimum payments, living expense, just to stay level is about `$5K` and my income after taxes at best is $6,800.00 per month so it's not much excess to go towards debt.

+8:50 PM

+Alright I decided I'm gonna stop drinking at home since that'll save me like $240 or so per month

+Whole point of this app is to remind myself the growth of these debts and how long it'll take me to pay them off at the current rate I pay them off.

+I'm doing some excel work now looking at statements

+The math is not 100% so I'm glad this is just for me, not like a real product for other people to use

 ### 12/06/2025

 4:11 PM